tinymce/tinymce-docs/advanced/events.md

 ## Editor Manager events

 The following events are used for editor management.
-These events are used differently, as shown in [Examples: Handling Editor Manager events](#exampleshandlingeditormanagerevents).
+These events are handled using `tinymce.on`, rather than `editor.on` or `editor.fire`, as shown in [Examples: Handling Editor Manager events](#exampleshandlingeditormanagerevents).

 | Name         | Data                | Description                                                                                                                                            |
 | ------------ | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |